-There were three ethnic groups in ancient Japan: Japanese, Emishi (later Ainu) and Ashihase (possibly Okhotsk related to the Amur people).
-The first time that the Emishi are written about by Japanese writers in Nihon shoki they are classified as rebels and opponents of the Japanese state, and therefore potentially subjects by way of conquest.
-This of course is a Japanese court centric view, but is the only written records, except for references from the T'ang and Sung Chinese sources, but their perspective reflects the Japanese viewpoint which is itself influenced by the Chinese view of a division between the civilized world (themselves) and the "barbarians."
-The Japanese needing legitimacy for their own empire used the Emishi for propaganda when they visited the T'ang Chinese, namely that they too had to deal with barbarians.
-Of course to the Chinese the Japanese were sometimes seen as eastern barbarians themselves.
-The Japanese divided the Emishi into those who had submitted themselves to Japanese rule as allies and subjects, and those who were outside their authority.
+There were three ethnic groups in ancient Japan: Japanese, Emishi and Ashihase (possibly Okhotsk related to the Amur people).
+The first time that the Emishi are written about by Japanese writers in the Nihon shoki they are classified as rebels and external enemies of the Japanese state.
+This is a Japanese court centric view, but are the only written records about them, except for references from the T'ang and Sung Chinese sources, and reflects the Japanese viewpoint which is itself influenced by the Chinese view of a division between the civilized world (themselves) and the "barbarians."
+The Japanese needing legitimacy for their own empire used the Emishi for propaganda purposes when they visited the T'ang Chinese, namely that they too had to deal with external barbarians.
+Of course to the Chinese the Japanese were seen as eastern barbarians themselves.
+The Japanese divided the Emishi into those who had submitted themselves to Japanese rule as allies and subjects, and those who were outside their authority (iteki).
 Those outside imperial authority were seen as "barbarians" beyond the frontier who needed to be brought under the civilizing influence of the state.
 Michinoku, the name the Japanese had given for the Tohoku, literally translates as "deepest road" with the connotation of a far away place: the Emishi were seen as inhabitants of this far away land, beyond the frontier.
 To understand the Japanese perspective on the Emishi this propaganda shared with other East Asian states, particularly T'ang China, needs to be understood.